About the Torn Project

 We do use certain external data processors to store and manage our website and project data.
 All of these data processors have provided statements on how they keep your personal data safe and secure in compliance with the General Data Protection Regulation (GDPR) 2018.

 We continually review what information we hold and delete what is no longer required.

-Our website and database are hosted by stablepoint.com.
+Our email service is hosted by stablepoint.com.